Der Fuehrer's Face: Plot

-Upon arriving at the factory (at bayonet-point), Donald starts his comical 48-hour daily shift of screwing caps onto artillery shells coming at him in an assembly line.
-Mixed in with the shells are portraits of Der Fuehrer, so Donald must perform the Hitler salute every time a portrait appears, all the while screwing the caps onto shells, much to his disgust.
-Each new batch of shells is of a different size, ranging from individual bullets to massive shells as large as Donald (if not larger).
+Upon arriving at the factory (at bayonet-point), Donald starts his "48 hours a day" shift of screwing caps onto artillery shells on an assembly line.
+Mixed in with the shells are portraits of Der Fuehrer, so Donald must perform the Nazi salute for each portrait, all while screwing the caps on with his other hand, much to his disgust.
+Each new batch of shells is of a different size, ranging from individual bullets to massive shells larger than Donald.
 The pace of the assembly line intensifies (as in the Charlie Chaplin comedy Modern Times), and Donald finds it increasingly hard to complete all the tasks.
-At the same time, he is bombarded with propaganda messages about the purported superiority of the Aryan race and the glory of working for Der Fuehrer.
-When Donald momentarily grumbles in frustration towards his situation, the Nazi guards overseeing him overhear him and draw their bayonets at him, forcing him to fearfully recant his complaints.
+The band's song intermittently resumes, but is now more cynical, saying that Der Fuehrer "lies and rants and raves", the citizens "work like slaves" and that they'd like to see Hitler blown up.
+A different German-accented voice shouts propaganda messages about the superiority of the Aryan race and the glory of working for Der Fuehrer.
+When Donald momentarily grumbles in frustration, the guards overhear him and point their bayonets at him, forcing him to fearfully recant his complaints.

-After a "paid vacation" that consists of making swastika shapes with his body for a few seconds in front of a painted backdrop of the Alps as exercise, Donald is ordered to work overtime.
-He has a nervous breakdown with hallucinations of artillery shells everywhere, some of which are snakes and birds, some sing and are the same shape of the marching band from the start, music and all (some of the animation from this sequence is recycled from the "Pink Elephants on Parade" sequence from Dumbo).
+Donald has "paid vacation" which consists of forced exercise (contorting his arms into swastika shapes and quickly Nazi-saluting) in front of a painting of the Alps.
+This only lasts for a few seconds before the voice declares that Donald, "by special decree of Der Fuehrer", must work overtime.
+The work resumes at an even faster pace while the voice constantly screams orders.
+Donald has a nervous breakdown with hallucinations of artillery shells, including snake- and bird-shaped shells, army boot shells crushing Donald, and marching band shells that hiss the music.
+(Some of the animation in this sequence is recycled from the "Pink Elephants on Parade" sequence from Dumbo).

-When the hallucinations clear, Donald finds himself in his bed, and realizes that the whole experience was a nightmare; however, he sees the shadow of a figure holding its right hand up.
-Believing it is a Nazi salute, he begins to do so himself until he realizes that it is the shadow of a miniature Statue of Liberty, holding her torch high in her right hand.
-Remembering that he lives in the United States, Donald embraces the statue, saying, "Am I glad to be a citizen of the United States of America!"
+When the hallucinations are cleared, Donald wakes up in another bed (wearing stars-and-stripes patterned pajamas), only to see the shadow of a figure holding its right hand up.
+Believing it to be a Nazi salute, he begins to do so himself until he sees that it's actually the shadow of a miniature Statue of Liberty on his windowsill.
+Donald realizes that the whole thing was a nightmare and he lives in the United States.
+He kisses and embraces the statue, saying, "Am I glad to be a citizen of the United States of America!"

-The short ends with a caricature of Hitler's angry face, and a tomato is thrown at it, forming the words The End.
+The short ends with a caricature of Hitler's angry face and a tomato is thrown at it, with the splatter forming the words The End.